fudab/fudab.github.io/covid-19/us.md

 ### Parameter Estimation

-We turncate the date to `April 26`, which is one week after `April 19`.
+We turncate the date to `May 3`, which is two weeks after `April 19`.

 To obtain a satisfactory estimation of the epidemic parameters for the $i$th state, we apply the `dual annealing` algorithm to perform a nonlinear least square fitting of the variable $R_i(t)$ and find the global minimum value of the residual.
 The table below shows an ordered dictionary of all the parameter objects required.